-Streak cameras are devices for measuring the temporal evolution of the optical power or intensity of optical pulses.
-The basic principle of operation is that the incident light generates a spot which is rapidly deflected during some short time interval.
+The basic principle of operation of a streak camera is that the incident light generates a spot which is rapidly deflected during some short time interval.
 The spatial distribution resulting from the moving spot (called the streak image) then reflects the temporal evolution of the optical power, since each temporal position is mapped to a spatial position.
 The streak image is a linear structure with varying light intensity, unlike an oscilloscope image, which is two-dimensional.
 It is often used for measuring the pulse duration and/or the peak power.

 The simplest kind of streak camera is based on some means for deflecting an incident light beam – for example, a rotating mirror.
 Such devices are fairly limited in terms of temporal resolution, because the speed of moving parts is limited.